Teeohbee/CV/README.md

 #### Problem Solving
 - I enjoyed 'debugging' long before encountering code, in identifying and fixing errors in complex excel spreadsheets and financial calculations while in my role as Accounts Receivable Assistant Manager at M-Biz Global.
-- I continued to develop the skill at Makers Academy, enjoying the process of systematically working through a problem, providing innovative solutions.
+- I continued to develop the skill at Makers Academy, enjoying the process of systematically working through a problem.

 ## Education